 In theory, Gylen Castle should have been as impregnable a stronghold as any in Scotland.
 It is bordered on 3 sides by steep cliffs, the occupants have unobstructed fields of fire in all directions and the landward approach to the castle was blocked by an outer defensive wall with gun loops.
 All sounds good, nothing to worry about then!
 Unfortunately, there was one small oversight that led to the castle’s downfall and a nasty end for its occupants.

 The fatal blow came in 1647 when Scotland was in the grip of a struggle between the Presbyterian Covenanters who opposed the interference of King Charles I in the Scottish church.
 King Charles wanted there to be one united church in Scotland and England with him as the leader of that church.
 The Covenanters saw this as another form of “Popery” and all sorts of trouble then ensued.
 The MacDougall Clan, being Roman Catholics, sided with the King and soon found themselves under attack from the Covenanters.
 The defenders of Gylen initially withstood the siege, but 1647 was an unusually dry summer and the castle’s water supply ran out.
-The attackers threatened to hang all in the castle if they didn’t surrender, but then decide to kill them all anyway.
+The attackers threatened to hang all in the castle if they didn’t surrender.
+The defenders duly surrendered, but the Covenanters changed their minds and decided to kill them all anyway.
 Well almost everyone, as legend claims that the life of young John MacDougall (19th chief of the clan) was spared as he was just a boy and an only child.

 After the siege of 1647, the castle was set on fire and was never re-occupied.
 Despite 350 years at the mercy of the elements, the castle has survived in reasonably good shape and it stands almost to its original full height.
 In its heyday, this would have been a very attractive building with the stonewalls finished in a smooth render, wood framed windows and some fine stone carvings.
 The castle had 4 main levels, a ground floor with vaulted cellar / food store, a first floor kitchen / hall which you can still climb up to, and then above that 2 more largish rooms and a little “granny flat” at the very top of the castle that would have been accessed via a small spiral stairway in a turret.
 All the floor levels above the ground floor had latrines for dropping “bombs” on the invaders, so it really would have been quite civilised.